What Is Wrong With Micro-Targeting?

-Micro-targeting is the process of combining multiple audience to target a very specific and precise target group.
+Micro-targeting is the process of combining multiple audiences to target a very specific and precise target group.

 With the enormous amount of audience data in social media and in the programmatic ad space, almost endless combinations are now available.